MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

   $dlpPolicies = Get-DlpPolicy
   $dlpPolicy = $dlpPolicies.value | where {$_.displayName -eq 'My DLP Policy'}

-# Step #2: Get all desktop flow modules
+# Step #2: Get all Power Automate for desktop flow modules
   $desktopFlowModules = Get-DesktopFlowModules

 # Step #3: Create a list with the ‘Active Directory’ and ‘Workstation’ modules